vienna-analytics/UniversalDeepResearch/backend/README.md

 ### POST `/api/research2`

-Advanced research endpoint using FrameV4 system.
+Advanced reliability framework endpoint using FrameV4 system.
+This is the endpoint that supports custom user deep research strategies.

 **Request Body**: